8 Personality Traits Prone to Adrenal Burnout

 And when trauma gets sealed in the long-term memory, a severe and more chronic form of dissociation happens.
 Traumatic memories become isolated from context and simmer in the brain and body.

-#7 The Fear of Being Thought of as Lazy
+#7 Fear of Being Perceived as Lazy

 Adrenal burnout patients cringe at the thought of their coworkers and loved ones believing they are helpless or have simply “given up” on living a fully functional life.